Last time, we explained how X-ray CT works. This time, let's introduce how to save the captured data and how to utilize the data.

 Fig: Fiber orientation analyses for FRP

 In addition, being able to convert to CAD data in 3D means that it is also possible to output with a 3D printer.
 The most popular CAD data used in 3D printers is the STL format developed by 3D System in the United States, which is one of the file formats for storing 3D shape data.
-The STL format is an abbreviation for Standard Triangulated Language, and overseas, it is called Stereolithography, which is the origin of the name.
+The STL format is an abbreviation for Standard Triangulated Language, and worldwide, it is called Stereolithography, which is the origin of the name.
 The feature is that the 3D shape is saved as mesh data.

 Most major 3D CAD software on the market is equipped with export (output) to STL format as standard, so it is not so difficult to support 3D printers.
 Of course, in order to construct a three-dimensional shape from an X-ray CT image, it is necessary to take a picture so that the surface shape is smooth.
 In other words, the original shooting data must be low noise.